levibostian/ExpressjsBlanky/docs/NOTES.md

 Notice that we made the `model.ts` file that is pretty simple.
 It only defines some basic types with no imports.
 No circular dependencies anymore.
 Moving types into their own files fixes most problems I have found.

-Another place that I see circular dependencies being common is when using `Di.inject(Dependency.X)` in your code.
+Another place that I see circular dependencies being common is when using `DI.inject(Dependency.X)` in your code.
 That is because the file `di/index.ts` has _lots_ of import statements inside of it which means there are lots of opportunities for circular dependencies.
-Avoid this by only using `Di.inject(Dependency.X)` in places like in `app/routes/` code or `healthcheck.ts` Those places are good places but other code like controllers, jobs, those should all by put in the dependency graph and use it's constructor to get all of it's dependencies.
+Avoid this by only using `DI.inject(Dependency.X)` in places like in `app/routes/` code or `healthcheck.ts` Those places are good places but other code like controllers, jobs, those should all by put in the dependency graph and use it's constructor to get all of it's dependencies.

 ##### Find circular dependencies